 5) Check to see if your Wi-Fi connection is back to normal.
-If not, you need to move on to the next step.
+If not, you need to try the next step.

-If the above steps don’t work to solve your problem, it’s likely that you’re using the wrong network driver.
+If the above steps don’t fix your problem, it’s likely that you’re using the wrong network driver.
 There are two ways you can get the right drivers for your video card and monitor: manually or automatically.

 Manual driver update – You can update your network adapter driver manually by going to the manufacturer’s website for it, and searching for the most recent correct driver for it.
 Be sure to choose only drivers that are compatible with your variant of Windows 10.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your video and monitor drivers manually, you can, instead, do it automatically with Driver Easy.
-Driver Easy will automatically recognize your system and find the correct drivers for your exact video card and monitor, and your variant of Windows 10, and it will download and install them correctly:
+Driver Easy will automatically recognize your system and find the correct drivers for your exact video card and monitor, and your variant of Windows 10, and it will download and install them correctly.
+Simply follow these steps: